 - Earn transferable college credits while in high school starting in 9th grade.

 - Free!
 All fees, books, and course materials are waived for dual enrollment courses.

 - 3 College & Career Academies:

 - Arts, Entertainment & Media

 - Business & Entrepreneurship

 - Sign up for a tour of the Early College Magnet at John Muir High School

 NEW!
 ARTS AND FRENCH DUAL LANGUAGE IMMERSION @ Altadena Arts Magnet

-Now enrolling K-2nd grade dual immersion students for Fall 2018:
+Now enrolling K-5th grade Arts and K-3rd grade French dual immersion students for Fall 2019: